JoshDoody/joshdoody.github.io/_posts/2019-10-11-site-reliability-engineer-salary-negotiation.md

 ## <a name="how-to-counter-offer" class="below-nav">How to negotiate - Counter offer

-Now let’s talk about how to negotiate your SRE offer once you have the offer in-hand.
+Now let’s talk about how to negotiate your SRE offer once you have the offer in hand.

 To get started, you need two major components: